 Q: What is the significance of the negative sign in Lenz's Law, and how does it relate to inductor behavior?

 A: The negative sign in Lenz's Law indicates that the induced voltage opposes the change in current that produces it.
 This opposition is fundamental to inductor behavior.
-When the current through an inductor increases, the induced voltage acts to reduce the current.
+Which means when the current through an inductor increases, the induced voltage acts to reduce the current.
 Conversely, when the current decreases, the induced voltage acts to increase the current.
 This self-regulating behavior is what allows inductors to store and release energy and smooth out current fluctuations.

 Q: Can I use a capacitor instead of an inductor in certain applications?